-Governor outages during periods of operations must be kept to a minimum.
+Governor outages for all generation resources during periods of operations must be kept to a minimum.
 If a governor or equivalent electronic speed control device for any unit, regardless of resource type, is out of service or unable to react to a change in system frequency, it must be immediately reported to PJM via eDART as a governor outage.
 When a generator governor is not available, the unit output should not fluctuate from pre-scheduled output unless otherwise directed.